-The Most Common Causes of Hair Loss for Black Men Because of Hair Styling: Dreadlocks
+One of the Most Common Causes of Hair Loss for Black Men Is Choosing to Wear Dreadlocks

 Dreadlocks have both religious and cultural significance for African American and Caribbean men.
 For black men, wearing this hair style can be considered a symbol of strength and rebellion against European colonialism.
 However, behind the symbolism and beauty of dreadlocks lay the unfortunate reality that locs are one of the most common causes of hair loss for black men outside of Male Pattern Baldness.
 Dreadlocks can trigger hair loss conditions such as Traction Alopecia and Central Centrifugal Cicatricial Alopecia.

 How Do Dreadlocks Cause Traction Alopecia for Black Men?

 Traction Alopecia causes gradual hair loss over time, primarily caused by consistent hair pulling and addition weight being applied to hair repetitively, over a sustained period.
 Symptoms of Traction Alopecia for black men can be a receding and thinning hair line.
 Hair loss is initially discrete but has the potential to become severe and painfully visible, with the hair line thinning and receding substantially if not treated and if hair styling practices aren’t adjusted.
 Men who wear dreadlocks, especially long locs, suffer from Traction Alopecia because the weight of the bonded hair puts strain and pressure of the hair bulb and scalp.

 Also, because Afro hair is kinky the cuticles do not lay flat because of the curved nature of the shaft.
 Dreadlocks defy the natural curls/kink of afro hair through the processes of locking and re-twisting, which involves pulling and tugging, potentially causing the hair bulb to gradually separate from the hair follicle over a period of time causing sustained hair loss and hair thinning.